Beyond Fixed Topologies: Unregistered Training and Comprehensive Evaluation Metrics for 3D Talking Heads: Motion Synthesis with Space-time Features

 To predict the deformation sequence, we employ a DiffusionNet Decoder (essentially a reversed Encoder), denoted as $DN_d$.
 The decoder module receives $F_i^j$ and precomputed features $P_i^n$ derived from $m_i^{n}$, predicting the deformation of $m_i^{n}$ as:

 Here, $\widehat{m}_i^j$ represents the $j$-th frame of the predicted sequence.
 The entire generated sequence is defined by $\widehat{M}_i \in \mathbb{R}^{T_i \times V_i \times 3}$.
 To clarify the process, suppose we want to animate a 3D face with $V_i$ vertices, $V_i$ is arbitrary.
 The DiffusionNet encoder $DN_e$ processes each vertex of $m_i^n$ along with precomputed features $P_i^n$, producing a descriptor array of shape $[V_i, h]$.
 These descriptors are then concatenated with the descriptors $v_i$ from the audio processing pipeline.
-Each audio feature has the same size $h$ of the geometric features, and are \textit{replicated for each vertex}, resulting in a combined feature set of shape $[V_i, h*2]$ per audio frame.
-This combined feature set, along with the precomputed operators $P_i^n$ from the input mesh, is fed into the DiffusionNet decoder.
-The decoder predicts the displacements from the input mesh, yielding an output array of shape $[V_i, 3]$ per audio frame.

-We utilize ScanTalk to predict the deformation of the neutral face $m_i^n$ rather than predicting the actual face.
-This decision aligns with previous works~\cite{Fan_Lin_Saito_Wang_Komura_faceformer_2022, facexhubert, peng2023selftalk, FaceDiffuser_Stan_MIG2023, Thambiraja_2023_ICCV_imitator}, offering advantages in terms of training efficiency and resulting animation.
-Predicting face deformation simplifies the learning process by focusing solely on speech-related motion, rather than the entire face reconstruction.
-The decoder thus learns to predict a per-vertex displacement field from a time-dependent per-vertex descriptors field.
+Each audio feature has the same size $h$ of the geometric features, and is \textit{replicated for each vertex}, resulting in a combined feature set of shape $[V_i, h*2]$ per audio frame.
+This combined feature set, along with the precomputed operators $P_i^n$ from the input mesh, is fed to the decoder.
+The decoder outputs a per-vertex displacement field from a time-dependent per-vertex descriptor field, yielding an output array of shape $[V_i, 3]$ per audio frame.
+Predicting a deformation field rather than reconstructing the actual geometry of the animated face offers advantages in terms of training efficiency and resulting animation as it simplifies the learning process by focusing solely on speech-related motion.